ai-forever/OCR-model/README.md

-# Sber School Notebooks Recognition
+# OCR CRNN and CTC loss model

 ## Quick setup and start